Efficient Model Predictive Control for Parabolic PDEs with Goal Oriented Error Estimation: Conclusion and outlook

 We have shown in this work how goal oriented error estimation can be used to efficiently solve the optimal control problems occurring in a Model Predictive Controller.
 To this end, we proved estimates on the continuous-time and discrete-time error indicators showing that they decay exponentially outside the support of the QOI used for refinement.
 Moreover we presented two particular examples and illustrated the performance of a truncated cost functional as QOI for adaptive MPC in terms of closed-loop cost.
 We showed in various examples the efficiency of this approach, i.e., for a fixed number of total degrees of freedom, the distribution of the grid points induced by a localized cost functional as QOI leads to a significant reduction in the closed-loop cost in comparison to using the full cost function as QOI.

 We conclude with several research perspectives.
 A straightforward adaption of the approach presented in this paper to hyperbolic problems can be considered, cf.\ \cite{Kroener2011}.
 Further, one could utilize model order reduction combined with grid adaptivity to obtain fast MPC methods.
 To this end, on the one hand, we refer to recent works combining grid adaptivity and proper orthogonal decomposition \cite{Graessle2019,Graessle2018}.
 On the other hand, there are several recent works employing proper orthogonal decomposition in an MPC context, cf.\ \cite{Gruene2019b,Mechelli2017}.
-In that context, the turnpike property can turn out useful as it reveals a lot of structure of the dynamic problem and, in case of a steady state turnpike, can be used to construct a reduced basis of high approximation quality after solution of an elliptic OCP which then can be enlarged by classical methods.
+In that context, the turnpike property could turn out useful as it reveals a lot of structure of the dynamic problem.
+In case of a steady state turnpike, a reduced basis for the corresponding elliptic steady-state OCP might help in constructing a basis for the time-dependent problem.